JCKodel/prefer_shorthands/README.md

 <!-- -->

-> ⚠️ **Warning:** Due to issues with `analysis_server_plugin` and related foundational packages, tests cannot be written at this time, which means there may be many missing cases and other unknown issues.
+> ⚠️ **Warning:** Due to issues with `analysis_server_plugin` and related foundational packages, tests cannot be written at this time, which means there may be many missing cases and other unknown issues .

 ## Usage